 Reduce Your Risk of Chronic Health Conditions

 Most doctors advise you reduce your smoking, alcohol consumption, and caloric intake to reduce your risk of heart attack and the development of chronic diseases.
-A change in diet may reduce your weight, but it’s unclear whether you’re reducing BLOS.
+A change in diet may reduce your weight, but it is unclear whether you reduce BLOS.
 A Urine Oxidative Stress test kit may be helpful in evaluating your dietary changes.
-However, this kit won’t help you evaluate other life style changes regarding smoking, yogurt consumption, or alcohol consumption.
+However, this kit will not help you evaluate other life style changes regarding smoking, yogurt consumption, or alcohol consumption.
 Why?
-Because these types of oxidative stress are removed from the blood by the lungs and never reach the kidneys, where urine is generated from the blood.
+Because the lungs remove these types of oxidative stress from the blood.
+It never reaches the kidneys, where urine is generated from the blood.

 Health Hack for Life